About Iowa College Aid

 - Iowa’s continued growth comes from strengthening our talent pipelines.

 Created in 1963 by the Iowa General Assembly, the Iowa College Student Aid Commission (Iowa College Aid) has served as the State of Iowa’s student financial aid agency for over 50 years.
-Originally established to implement the federal assistance program for construction of academic facilities provided by the Higher Education Act of 1963, the scope of the agency’s responsibilities has evolved to help make college possible for all Iowans.
+Originally established to implement federal assistance for construction of academic facilities, the agency has evolved in its responsibilities and has broadened its scope to help make college possible for all Iowans.